demisto/dockerfiles/.github/pull_request_template.md

 Ready/In Progress/In Hold (Reason for hold)

 ## Related Content Pull Request
-Related PR: link to the issue
+Related PR: link to the PR at demisto/content

 ## Related Issues
 Related: link to the issue